Assessing the causal effects of a stochastic intervention in time series data: Are heat alerts effective in preventing deaths and hospitalizations?: Set up

-In this section, we introduce the notation in the context of time series data (in our motivating example, $i$ is the county).
-Let $Y_{i,t},W_{i,t},C_{i,t}$ be the outcome, treatment and additional covariates at time $t$, for $t \in \{1,2,...,T\}$ in county $i$.
-Because the focus of this section is to introduce the causal estimands for a single time series we omit the index $i$.
-In Section~\ref{sec:meta}, we will extend the notation and the methodology to multiple time series.
+We introduce the following notation in the context of time series data.
+Let $Y_{i,t}, W_{i,t}, \mathbf{C}_{i,t}$ be the outcome, treatment and pre-treatment covariates at time $t$, respectively, for $t \in \{1,2,\ldots,T\}$ in site $i$, for $i \in \{1,2,\ldots,N\}$.
+First, we introduce the causal estimands in the context of a single time series and omit the index $i$ for conciseness.
+Later, in Section~\ref{sec:meta}, we reintroduce the index $i$ to indicate multi-site time series.